VisheshPatel/Python/[Python Trick]: Decorator.md

 - rate-limiting
 - caching, and more

-Its cool to use decorators, but overuse of decorators makes your code tangled & unmaintannable in long run.
-You might end up annoying your colleages.
+It’s cool to use decorators, but overuse of decorators makes your code tangled & unmaintainable in long run.
+You might end up annoying your colleagues.